openvinotoolkit/datumaro/docs/source/docs/command-reference/context_free/merge.md

 dataset.
 The format can be specified with the `-f/--format` option.
 Extra options should be passed after the main arguments and after the `--` separator.
-Particularly, this is useful to include images in the output dataset with `--save-images`.
+Particularly, this is useful to include images in the output dataset with `--save-media`.

 Usage:
 ```console